go-aah/docs/init.go-file.md

   * Application Error Handler
   * Custom Template Functions
   * Custom Session Store
-  * Custom Value Parser - Auto bind
+  * Custom Value Parser - Auto bind request values
   * Custom Validation Functions
-  * Custom View Engine
   * etc.

-Create an application and have a look at the file `app-base-dir/app/init.go` to view a sample.
+Create an application and have a look at the file `<app-base-dir>/app/init.go` to view a sample.